Runic Games: History

 Following the 2009 release of Torchlight, the studio shifted to the production of a sequel Torchlight II.
 In 2010, Perfect World Entertainment, Inc. bought an $8.4 million majority stake in Runic Games.
 In March 2014, co-founders Erich Schaefer and Travis Baldree decided to leave Runic and form a new indie studio, Double Damage Games.
 Max Schaefer left the studio in early 2016; he then founded Echtra Games, which included a number of former Blizzard and Runic developers.
 In August 2018, Echtra announced Torchlight Frontiers, a shared world game build on the Torchlight IP.

 On November 3, 2017, Perfect World announced the closure of Runic Games, along with large layoffs at Motiga.
-Perfect World said the closure was to reflect their company's focus on games as a service.
+Perfect World said the closure was to reflect its company's focus on games as a service.
 One set of developers from Runic, including Marsh Lefler, Patrick Blank, Allen Fong, and John Dunbar, along with former Gearbox Software members, established Monster Squad Games and are currently developing a player-versus-environment cooperative game.